DOI-USGS/Rescaling-Attributes-Template/README.md

 | RIMBE-WM     | Geospatial Attributes | NHDPlus V2.1    | WBD 10-2020 HUC 12 (mainstems) |           |              |
 | RIMBE-SED    | SEDAC                 | County          | WBD 10-2020 HUC 12 (mainstems) |           |              |

 Realizing that this is a problem that will keep coming up, and attempting to reduce duplicated workflows, we have decided to make a template pipeline that can take in any source and/or target polygon.
-This repo contains a template {targets} pipeline for rescaling attributes to your intended spatial polygons.

 ## Process
 The pipeline takes in a set of variables of interest (a subset of the "CAT_[attribute]" in `nhdplusTools::get_characteristics_metadata()`).
 As of Feb.
 2024, the pipeline has only been stress-tested with ~1,254 variables of interest as opposed to the full 14,139 available in the dataset.